Need to talk? Call 1800 882 436.

 beginning of content

-Caring for a child with attention deficit hyperactive disorder (ADHD)
+Caring for an attention deficit hyperactive disorder (ADHD) child

 What is ADHD?